crystal-lang/crystal-book/docs/syntax_and_semantics/cross-compilation.md

 * `--cross-compile`: When given enables cross compilation mode
 * `--target`: the [LLVM Target Triple](http://llvm.org/docs/LangRef.html#target-triple) to use and set the default [compile-time flags](compile_time_flags.md) from

-The `--target` flags can be determined by executing `llvm-config --host-target` on the target system. (e.g. 'x86_64-unknown-linux-gnu')
+The `--target` flags can be determined by executing `gcc -dumpmachine` on the target system. (e.g. 'x86_64-unknown-linux-gnu')

 Any compile-time flags not set implicitly through `--target`, can be specified with the `-D` command line flag.